scshepard/VideoGameClass/README.md

 # VideoGameClass
-Optional group project for creating the Class(es) for a typical video game Current target is Java
+Optional group project for creating the Class(es) for a typical video game.

+Current target is Java